 An interesting sculpture is the modern Cracked Face Statue, Tindaro Screpollato, by Igor Mitoraj.
 The bronze face is huge, with green streaks running through the cracks that look like tears.
 The crumbling visage symbolizes both human fragility and strength.

-Practical Information and Tips for Visiting the Pitti Palace in Florence
+Practical Guide & Tips for Visiting the Pitti Palace

 Address: Piazza de’ Pitti